zydou/arti/doc/dev/notes/rpc-meta-draft.md

 : An error object, format TBD.
   It is required on a failed final response.

+Any given response will have exactly one of
+"info", "result", and "error".

 > Note:
 >
 > The JSON-RPC metaformat does most of what we want,